surfstudio/surf-flutter-app-template/docs/firebase.md

 FlutterFire has been archived, so you can face some problems to setup Firebase in your projects using CLI.
 So that's why you can try manual setup.

-- Follow first four steps in guide above, then return here.
+- Follow the first four steps described in the guide above, then come back here.

 ### Android